Ochakko/MameBake3D/ReadMe/readme.txt

 ”””
+2021/04/20_1
+	Operation with GamePad is enable during MessageBox and GetOpenFileName and GetSaveFileName too.

 2021/04/18_2
 	Fix problems that timelineWnd close if click timelineWnd before loading model.
 	Fix problems that timelineWnd is resized Unintentionally.